sdlc-graph/skillgrade/README.md

   cleanup: scripts/cleanup.sh
 ```

+### Workspace Isolation

+By default, **no files are auto-included** in the execution environment (neither in Docker nor in Local provider).
+You must explicitly specify all files and directories needed for the task in the `workspace` sections.

 ### Workspace Inline Content

 For `workspace` mappings, you can use the `content` field instead of `src` to provide the file content directly in `eval.yaml`.
 This is useful for small configuration files or scripts.
 It writes the content to a file in a `workspace_files/` subdirectory within the build context and uses standard `COPY` under the hood.